 Fire Safe Marin receives many inquiries from residents about grant funding or other financial assistance for vegetation removal or home hardening projects.
 Fire Safe Marin does not manage any grant programs for residents.
 Some Marin County Fire Agencies do have limited financial assistance available.
 Several other Marin agencies are considering introducing new grant programs.
-The Marin Wildfire Prevention Authority also plans to introduce in 2022 a grant program targeting seniors and members of the Access and Functional Needs community who meet income requirements.
+The Marin Wildfire Prevention Authority also plans to introduce in November 2021 a grant program targeting seniors and members of the Access and Functional Needs community who meet income requirements.
 It is possible that the State of California will introduce additional grant programs in the future, but direct assistance to residents is not currently available.

 Current Financial Assistance Programs

 MWPA offers two grant programs totaling $700,000 for Marin County residents within the MWPA jurisdiction for the 2023-24 fiscal year ending on June 30, 2024.
 To apply for both grants, residents must have received a completed Defensible Space and Home Hardening Evaluation from their local MWPA-member fire agency.
 Items listed on the Defensible Space and Home Hardening Evaluation Report can be submitted to receive funds through the MWPA Grant Programs and are awarded as reimbursement towards work that has already been completed (with required documentation).
 If you do not have an eligible evaluation report, please request one from your local fire agency.

 MWPA DEFENSIBLE SPACE GRANT PROGRAM

 During FY 2023-24, grant funds are available for land parcels in the MWPA jurisdiction, to help offset the cost of creating defensible space, on a first-come, first-serve basis.
 Once all required documents are submitted for review, residents may receive up to $1,000 per parcel per fiscal year.
 There is no match requirement.
 This means that MWPA will fund 100% of your eligible expenses.